Fictional brand: Wonka

 In 1964, Roald Dahl wrote Charlie and the Chocolate Factory set within the fictional Wonka Chocolate Factory.
 The story included several fictional candy products including the Everlasting Gobstopper and the Wonka Bar.
 The 1971 musical Willy Wonka & the Chocolate Factory was an adaptation of Dahl's work funded by Quaker Oats who also produced a variety of Wonka candy through their subsidiary Sunline.
 These candy products were largely unsuccessful and Quaker sold off Sunline by 1972.
-Sunline continued to make Wonka branded candy and was later acquired by Nestle.
+Sunline continued to make Wonka-branded candy and was later acquired by Nestlé.
 Although initially involved in the musical, Dahl left the project and disowned the 1971 film.
 After his death, Dahl's family became involved with a second film adaptation, Charlie and the Chocolate Factory (2005).
 This again featured Wonka branded products.